How does the light from the sun warm the Earth?

 How to increase the TSR of coatings?

-Increasing the total solar reflectivity of a material allows it to reflect light and therefore heat energy away.
+Increasing the total solar reflectance of a material allows it to reflect light and therefore heat energy away.
 For buildings, this keeps them cooler and reduces the need for energy-intensive cooling systems which in turn saves energy and money.
 Using white pigments and fillers is a traditional method of doing this, as the pigment doesn't absorb any visible light wavelengths in contrast to black pigments which absorb every visible light wavelength.
 This is why white is often referred to as the absence of colour, while black represents all the visible light colours.
 The other method of increasing TSR is by the shape of particles.

 3M glass bubbles for increased TSR

 A study was done with waterborne coatings to test this.
 A traditional coating with calcium carbonate as a white filler at 22.5 % volume was used as the reference.
-The calcium carbonate was then replaced on an equal volume basis with different grades of glass bubbles, also at 22.5 % volume.
+The calcium carbonate was then replaced on an equal volume basis with different grades of Glass Bubbles, also at 22.5 % volume.
 For a more detailed breakdown of the coating, please see Table 1 in the appendix.

-3M glass bubbles for cooling buildings
+3MTM Glass Bubbles for cooling buildings

 While the TSR improvements are important, it is the thermal diffusivity properties through the coating that matter.
 To understand the correlation between TSR and thermal diffusivity, an experiment was set up (Figure 3) where each coating was painted onto an aluminium panel and exposed to IR radiation from an IR lamp.
-The thermocouple on the other side of the coated panel was measured over time to investigate the thermal barrier presented by the coating.
+The thermocouple on the other side of the coated panel measured the temperature increase over time to investigate the thermal barrier presented by the coating.

 A good correlation is found between total solar reflectance and the level to which heat transfer is reduced through the coating.
 S28HS and S32HS both perform very well in this experiment - with a reduction of 10°C when compared to the coating containing only calcium carbonate (Figure 4).